-Jochem Kroezen is a University Lecturer in International Business at Cambridge Judge Business School and a Fellow of Homerton College.
+Jochem Kroezen is an Assistant Professor in International Business at Cambridge Judge Business School and a Fellow of Homerton College.

 His research interests lie in industry evolution, entrepreneurship, social movements, institutions and institutional change, organisational identity formation and change and international business.

 Prior to joining Cambridge Judge Business School, Jochem was an ERIM PhD Candidate at the Rotterdam School of Management, Erasmus University.

 Director of Entrepreneurial Learning Programmes & Engagement at the Entrepreneurship Centre, Cambridge Judge Business School